obsxrver/ComfyUI-Distributed/README.md

 <details>
 <summary><b>Images not combining properly</b></summary>

-- Ensure all workers have the same models loaded
+- Ensure all remote workers have the same models available
-- Check that custom nodes are installed on all workers
+- Check that custom nodes are installed on all remote workers
 </details>

 <details>